Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ACADIA

-Pierre and Cécile also raised a large family, including four sons, all born at St.-Pierre-du-Nord: Michel le jeune in October 1734, Jacques in August 1744, Pierre in c1751, and Louis in August 1756.
-Michel le jeune married Marie-Josèphe, daughter of François Chiasson, at St.-Pierre-du-Nord in January 1758.
+Pierre and Cécile also raised a large family on the island: Michel le jeune was born in October 1734, Cécile in 1737, Madeleine in 1739, Anne in 1741, Jacques in August 1744, Marguerite in 1746, Rosalie in 1750, Pierre in c1751, Marie-Louise in 1754, and Louis in August 1756.
+Michel le jeune married Marie-Josèphe, daughter of François Chiasson and Anne Doucet, at St.-Pierre-du-Nord in January 1758.

 LE GRAND DÉRANGEMENT